-However, due to a range of factors that are considered in each unique case, a different outcome may be reached.
+However, due to a range of factors considered in each unique case, an ideal outcome is not always possible.

 Child custody matters fall under the Commonwealth Family Law Act.
 The same laws for custody of children apply to all of Australia.
 There are not separate child custody laws in each state.
-However, child custody matters can be dealt with in various Courts.
+However, family law child custody matters in Queensland are dealt with in various Courts.

 Who has the right to custody of a child?